kata198/pacman-utils/README.md

 whatprovides
 ------------

-Check for what package provides a given file, directory, or command.
+Check for what package provides a given file or directory, from installed packages on the system.

 Whatprovides generates and uses a cache of the listed package-ownership database, and automatically updates when packages are installed/removed/upgraded.

+Supports glob expressions, i.e. '\*/libc.so\*' .
+If in glob mode, will print the providing package followed by a tab and the provided file.

 Examples: